 Q: Is it food safe?

 A: Yes.
-It's as food safe as the original item.
+It will be as food-safe as the original item.

 Q: Is it dishwasher safe?

 A: Yes.
-It's as dishwasher safe as the original item.
+It will be as dishwasher safe as the original item.

 Q: Can I apply these decals on top of any fired glaze?